garden-io/garden/docs/reference/module-types/maven-container.md

 [services](#services) > replicas

 The number of instances of the service to deploy.
-Defaults to 3 for environments configured with production: true, otherwise 1.
+Defaults to 3 for environments configured with `production: true`, otherwise 1.
 Note: This setting may be overridden or ignored in some cases.
 For example, when running with `daemon: true`, with hot-reloading enabled, or if the provider doesn't support multiple replicas.

 | Type     | Required |